How Dogs Changed Human Evolution

 Plant eaters are not as smart as meat eaters.

 Let me say that another way.
-Herbivores only have to
+Herbivores have

 herbivore just doesn’t have.
 So when pre-man stumbled over a

-carcass and found it good eating, he had to become smarter to get the fresh stuff.
+carcass and found meat to be good eating, he had to become smarter to get the fresh stuff.

 Mitochondrial DNA, discovered in the 1960s through

-but Homo sapiens evolved from a plant eating gatherer into a very effective
+but Homo sapiens finally evolved from a plant eating gatherer into a very effective

-the period spawned cultural growth often referred to as the “Upper Paleolithic
+hunter after partnering with primitive wolf during the period often referred to as the “Upper Paleolithic Revolution."

 Studies suggest that today’s dogs

-The debate will never be settled but one thing we do know: about 13000 BC, the dog became the first
+That debate will never be settled but one thing we do know: in about 13000 BC, the dog became the first

-more stationery.
+humans became more stationery.
 That generated garbage which brought rodents.
-Cats came and
+Cats came and controlled the rats.

 because it was easier to keep and control what we ate than to hunt for it.